gbdev/pandocs/src/Four_Player_Adapter.md

 It's possible to restart the ping phase while operating in the transmission phase.
-To do so, the master Game Boy should send 4 or more bytes (`0xFF 0xFF 0xFF 0xFF`).
-(TODO: It's possible fewer 0xFF bytes need to be sent, but this has not been extensively investigated yet.)
+To do so, the master Game Boy should send 4 or more bytes (`0xFF 0xFF 0xFF 0xFF`, it's possible fewer 0xFF bytes need to be sent, but this has not been extensively investigated yet).
 The bytes alert the DMG-07 that the ping phase should begin again, after which it sends ping packets after a brief delay.
 During this delay, the transmission protocol is still working as intended until the switch happens.